paulocfjunior/themelet-docs/README.md

 You could do a search by name or you could just give a brief description of what you want, the extend task will search for the packages that match the most with your terms and show you a list.
 Then you could select the ones you want and proceed to the installation.

 > The search considers only the packages that have **'liferay-theme'** included on their keywords.
-It can be defined on your themelet's `package.json` file.
+Your themelet's `package.json` file contains the keywords key, it accepts an array of strings, you can change that directly.

 After that, the themelet will be added to your `node_modules` folder, and your theme's `package.json` file will be modified to describe which themelets are installed.

+#### Under the hood
+There is a difference between running `npm install` and `gulp extend` on the theme to _install_ your themelet.
+During the _extend_ process, although your themelet is installed via npm, your `package.json`'s themelet dependencies are changed too, this couple things are required to the themelet works.

+## Conclusion
-Then you should deploy your theme to generate the build files and the dist war file, and you can also deploy it to your production server, it should work painless.
+Then you should run `gulp deploy` in your theme to generate the build files and the dist war file, and you can also deploy it to your production server, it should work painless.